-During 2022, we saw an improvement in the markets we serve as evidenced by increases in our revenues and gross profit.
-We expect continued improvements in our operating performance, increases in our cash position and high availability on the ABL Facility.
-We believe that our cash on hand, internally generated cash flows and availability under the ABL Facility will be sufficient to fund our operations and service our debt over at least the next 12 months.
+Following the slowdown triggered by the COVID-19 pandemic and beginning 2022, we have seen an improvement in the markets we serve as evidenced by increases in our revenues and gross profit.
+We expect strong ongoing operating performance, increases in our cash position, high availability on the Amended ABL Facility and reductions in Net Debt (See "Results of Operations - Non-GAAP Financial Measures" for the definition of Net Debt).
+We believe that our cash on hand, internally generated cash flows and availability under the Amended ABL Facility will be sufficient to fund our operations and service our debt and other obligations over at least the next 12 months.

 A period of weak industry activity may make it difficult to comply with the covenants and other restrictions in our debt agreements.
 Our failure to comply with the covenants and other restrictions could lead to an event of default.
-Decreases in our borrowing base may limit our ability to fully access the ABL Facility.
-We currently do not anticipate borrowing under the ABL Facility other than for the issuance of letters of credit.
+Decreases in our borrowing base may limit our ability to fully access the Amended ABL Facility.
+We currently do not anticipate borrowing under the Amended ABL Facility other than for the issuance of letters of credit.

-On February 20, 2023, we announced that our Board authorized a new share repurchase program under which we are authorized to repurchase up to \$200 million issued and outstanding shares of our common stock.
-The repurchase program has no set expiration date.
-Repurchases under the program would be made through open market purchases in compliance with Rule 10b-18 under the Exchange Act, privately negotiated transactions or plans, instructions or contracts established under Rule 10b5-1 under the Exchange Act.
-The manner, timing and amount of any purchase will be determined by management based on an evaluation of market conditions, stock price, liquidity and other factors.
-The program does not obligate us to acquire any particular amount of common stock and may be modified or superseded at any time at our discretion.
-The purchase of shares by us under the program is at our discretion and subject to prevailing financial and market conditions.
+In February 2023, we announced that our Board authorized a new share repurchase program under which we are authorized to repurchase up to \$200 million issued and outstanding shares of our common stock.
+The 2023 Repurchase Program has no set expiration date.
+Repurchases under the 2023 Repurchase Program have been made through open market purchases in compliance with Rule 10b-18 under the Exchange Act, but may also be made through privately negotiated transactions or plans, instructions or contracts established under Rule 10b5-1 under the Exchange Act.
+The manner, timing and amount of any purchase will be determined by management at its discretion based on an evaluation of market conditions, stock price, liquidity and other factors.
+The 2023 Repurchase Program does not obligate us to acquire any particular amount of common stock and may be modified or superseded at any time at our discretion.
 Any repurchased shares are expected to be cancelled.
-No repurchases have been made pursuant to this program at the time of this filing.
+During 2023, pursuant to the 2023 Repurchase Program we repurchased a total of 1,584,045 shares of our common stock for approximately \$12.0 million.